 We can also imagine that he didn’t expect it to have more benefits than just quick travel.
 Society today has grown to value cars greatly.
-Some enjoy collecting them, but others find automobiles as a form of therapy.
+Some enjoy collecting them, but others find cars as a form of therapy.
 Let’s take a look at how cars can do wonders for our mental health.

-Encourages You To Go Out
+Cars Encourage You To Go Out

 And of course, we know that going outside is good for our emotional well-being.
 Going out means we get a healthy dose of vitamin D from sunlight.
 Light also tends to elevate our mood in general.
 Getting outside of the house also allows us to break away from household routines and chores that stress us out.
 They even say that driving helps fight off dementia because of this reason.

 Speaking of stress, cars can also be therapeutic and help in alleviating distress.
-While the daily commute on a bus or train can build tension, driving can do the opposite.
+While the daily commute on a bus or train can build tension, driving cars can do the opposite.
 Going behind the wheel for even a short drive can clear the mind.
 Of course, this doesn’t work if there’s bad traffic where you live.
 Instead, you can go on long car drives out of town to de-stress.

 The distraction that cars bring to us can help us escape our stressors in life.
 It takes us away from stressful situations until we have calmed down enough.
 It is as if we are recharging our emotional battery.